Article Overview: Hiking the Precipice Trail in Acadia

 Spots along the cliff’s edge can be narrow with the pathway slanting down, and in some places, you’ll take a blind walk around the rock.
 This can be one of the congestion spots where you wait for the next person to pass.

-Take your time at the summit because you still have to get down the mountain.
 The Precipice exodus is ranked as moderate, with steep trails across more rocks and a few nail-biting cliffs.
-On the contrary, it’s nothing like what you experience on the Precipice Trail.
+On the contrary, it’s nothing like what you experience on the Precipice.

 You’ll take the North Ridge Trail of Champlain Mountain for 0.6 miles until you reach the Orange & Black Path, which returns to Park Loop Road in .25 miles.